How to Compost at Home: A Ultimate Guide for Beginners

 What can’t be composted?

 Obviously, not all organic matter can be composted.
-We should be very cautious about rejected materials that contain chemicals that are harmful to the composting reaction, and remember not to put them in the compost pile to avoid damaging what should be good compost.
+We should be very cautious about materials that are harmful to the composting reaction, and remember not to put them in the compost pile to avoid damaging what should be good compost.

 Raw meat, seafood, and dairy products are not appropriate to throw into compost piles, as they may attract flying insects and mice.
-If you throw these things into compost, you may end up with a pile of sticky rot instead of useful fertilizer.
-Rotten compost contains chemicals that are harmful to plants.
+If you throw these things into compost, you may end up with a pile of sticky rot instead of useful fertilizer, and rotten compost contains chemicals that are harmful to plants.
 Additionally, don’t add dog or cat waste to a compost pile, which contains some pathogens and other dirty things that eventually cannot be completely broken down.

-As a beginner, after understanding the basics, you can follow the following 4 basic steps to compost.
+As a beginner, you can follow the following 4 basic steps to compost.

 Step 1: Make a compost pile or bin